-On November 18, 2020, the Tax Court issued the Opinion regarding the Company's 2015 litigation with the IRS involving transfer pricing tax adjustments in which the court predominantly sided with the IRS.
+On November 18, 2020, the Tax Court issued the Opinion regarding the Company's 2015 litigation with the IRS involving transfer pricing tax adjustments in which it predominantly sided with the IRS.
 On November 8, 2023, the Tax Court issued a supplemental opinion, siding with the IRS in concluding both that the blocked-income regulations apply to the Company's operations and that the Tax Court opinion in 3M Co. & Subs. v.
 Commissioner (February 9, 2023) controlled as to the validity of those regulations.
-The Company strongly disagrees with the Opinions and intends to vigorously defend its position.
+On August 2, 2024, the Tax Court entered a decision reflecting additional federal income tax of \$2.7 billion for the 2007 through 2009 tax years.
+With applicable interest, the total liability for the 2007 through 2009 tax years resulting from the Tax Court's decision is \$6.0 billion.
+On October 22, 2024, the Company appealed the Tax Court's decision to the U.S. Court of Appeals for the Eleventh Circuit.
+The Company strongly disagrees with the Opinions and intends to vigorously defend its positions.
 Refer to Note 12.

-As of December 31, 2023, the gross amount of unrecognized tax benefits was \$929 million.
-If the Company were to prevail on all uncertain tax positions, the net effect would be a benefit of \$632 million, exclusive of any benefits related to interest and penalties.
-The remaining \$297 million primarily represents tax benefits that would be received in different tax jurisdictions in the event the Company did not prevail on all uncertain tax positions.
+As of December 31, 2024, the gross amount of unrecognized tax benefits was \$880 million.
+If the Company were to prevail on all uncertain tax positions, the net effect would be a benefit of \$607 million, exclusive of any benefits related to interest and penalties.
+The remaining \$273 million primarily represents tax benefits that would be received in different tax jurisdictions in the event the Company did not prevail on all uncertain tax positions.